cryptic-game/cryptic/conventions.md

 # Cryptic Conventions

-Follow these global conventions for [Cryptic](https://github.com/cryptic-game) to ensure a clear and uniform style.
+Follow these conventions to ensure a clear and uniform style.

 In general, please use English for all Cryptic-related GitHub posts (in issues, pull requests, commits, etc).